msraredon/NICHESMethods/README.md

 This repository is a collection point for actively-developing methods associated with NICHES.

 Developing analysis and visualization tools are stored in 'ToolBuilding'.
-I will update as functions grow more generalized.

-All of the scripts within this repository are unpublished.
-If you end up using or modifying scripts from this package for publication, please cite: [10.1093/bioinformatics/btac775](https://doi.org/10.1093/bioinformatics/btac775)
+These are being shared here in a communal setting so that people can learn different ways of exploring and leveraging NICHES data.

+However, all of the scripting in this repository is original, unpublished work, spanning several projects.
+Please do not leverage these scripts for publication without checking with Dr. Raredon directly first, so that embargoes can be identified & respected and all relevant authors can be credited as appropriate.

+The original NICHES publication and associated supplemental materials are here: [10.1093/bioinformatics/btac775](https://doi.org/10.1093/bioinformatics/btac775)
 "Comprehensive visualization of cell–cell interactions in single-cell and spatial transcriptomics with NICHES"